marijnh/Eloquent-JavaScript/11_async.md

 {{index "await keyword", scheduling}}

-Which shows that the way you structure your promises can have a real effect on the way the work is scheduled.
+This shows that the way you structure your promises can have a real effect on the way the work is scheduled.
 A simple loop with `await` in it will make the process completely linear—it waits for each file to load before proceeding. `Promise.all` makes it possible for multiple tasks to conceptually be worked on at the same time, allowing them to make progress while files are still being loaded.
 This can be faster, but it also makes the order in which things will happen less predictable.
-In this case, where we're only going to be incrementing numbers in a table, which isn't hard to do in a safe way.
+In this case, we're only going to be incrementing numbers in a table, which isn't hard to do in a safe way.
 For other kinds of problems, it may be a lot more difficult.

 {{index "rejecting (a promise)", "then method"}}

 When a file in the list doesn't exist, the promise returned by `textFile` will be rejected.
 Because `Promise.all` rejects if any of the promises given to it fail, the return value of the callback given to the first `then` will also be a rejected promise.
-That makes the promise returned by `then` fail, so that the callback given to the second `then` isn't even called, and a rejected promise is returned from the function.
+That makes the promise returned by `then` fail, so the callback given to the second `then` isn't even called, and a rejected promise is returned from the function.

 hint}}